Failure

 Occurrence

-Rank the probability of a failure occuring during the expected lifetime of the product or service
+Rank the probability of a failure occuring during the expected

 Not likely to occur